 Der Hintertuxer Gletscher ist Österreichs einziges Ganzjahresskigebiet und bietet Wintersportlern an 365 Tagen perfekt präparierte, schneesichere Abfahrten und ein faszinierendes Naturerlebnis.

-This mountaintop round trip of the western Zillertal Alps was dedicated to the extrem mountain climber Peter Habeler for his 70th birthday.
+This summit round trip of the western Zillertal Alps was dedicated to the extrem mountain climber Peter Habeler for his 70th birthday.
 The native Zillertaler became acquainted in 1978 by the common ascent with Reinhold Messner on the Mount Everest at 8.848 meters sea level without oxygen.